 On the other hand, any bias likely comes from my own interactions with children who are doing cyberschool.
 It is, of course, a skewed sample, since these children are often seen in the context of therapy (their parents recognized some type of “problem” and brought them to see me) or in juvenile detention (so there are legal issues and perhaps mental health and substance abuse too).
 In most of these cases, the children were not succeeding academically and were put in cyberschool as a way to continue their education, either when they stopped attending school, were expelled, or their parents pulled them out.
 And oftentimes the children were left home alone all day, often doing little to no work at all.
 Of course, many parents have to work, but a lot of them didn’t exactly put in time when they were home.
 So not surprisingly, their children didn’t have much success there either.
 In my experience, many of these children would be better off in some kind of a structured and supervised setting.
 I recognize that many alternative programs are not academically rigorous, but at least they would be getting an education and would have some sort of structure during their days, which may at least reduce the harm of doing nothing during this time.
 Then, of course, you have children with anxiety, ADHD, or learning disabilities, who require more support than they may get at home- especially if left to their own devices.
 Many of these children, too, would do better in a setting where they can get that kind of support.

-I’ve attempted here to clarify some points from the article which I think did not come across in the right way the first time.
+In sum, I’ve attempted here to clarify some points from the article which I think did not come across in the right way the first time.
 I hope readers will understand that any bias here was based on my clinical experience (which again, I admit is based on a skewed sample of the overall population) and not some vendetta I have against cyberschool or families who choose it.
 It is the right thing for many families, but like anything else, there is no one-size-fits-all approach to education, so it may not be helpful to some.
 As with any big decision, it is best to do your own research and to reflect on the pros and cons of what your options are.